Cohen Scholars (formerly Hal and Jo Cohen GNF)

 For purposes of this graduate nursing Cohen Scholars program, full-time is defined as nine or more graduate level credit hours per semester or recognized period as outlined by the approved nursing program of study (e.g. mini-mester, quarter, continuous year-round enrollment plan, accelerated course program); part-time is defined as any credit hours taken less than nine credit hours per semester or recognized period as outlined by the approved nursing program of study.
 Audited courses cannot be used to reach the credit hours required for full-time or part-time status.

 Grant awards have a service obligation component and are by nomination only, subject to the availability of funds and not all eligible applicants may receive an award.
 Those who have received one of the other NSP II Faculty awards in previous years as a full-time faculty are not eligible because they must complete the first service obligation before being awarded a second award.
 Each award has a service obligation period attached.
 There cannot be duplication or cross over of the service time.

 Nomination Process: All students must provide prior to the start of the semester:

-1. the approved Cohen Scholars Nomination and Mentoring Form with signatures of dean or director of the Maryland nursing school, mentor and student
+1. the approved Cohen Scholars Nomination and Mentoring Form with signatures of dean or director of the Maryland nursing school, mentor and student;

 2. an official transcript from all institutions which the applicant attended for any registered nursing programs and graduate nursing programs;

-3. plan of study that includes 9 SH of education core coursework or description of prior completion on transcript.
+3. plan of study that includes 9 semester hours of education core coursework or description of prior completion on transcript.
 The nurse educator will include preparation in their plan of study to meet the National League for Nursing's Nurse Educator Competencies to ensure a smooth transition to employment in a nurse educator role.